 Those that survived and thrived did so with help from the three critical technologies that comprise the backbone of small business resilience: solutions that enable collaboration across any distance; data centers that support growth at a business’s own pace; and the networking technologies that bring it all together and deliver to end users.
 Combined securely together, these are the technology elements that can carry a small business through any challenge.

-Read on to learn how real businesses endured trying times with the help of this digital backbone — and how your organization can be ready for anything.
+Read on to learn how technology helped real small businesses endure trying times — and how your organization can be ready for anything.

 Robust Collaboration Tools Keep Organizations Connected